-You can always “use” Spinning Babies®.
-Spinning Babies as an approach for comfort in pregnancy and ease in birth can be a way of seeing what is going on.
-We can take that approach further into noticing fetal position as a clue to choose body balance and labor easing activities.
+You can always “use” the concepts taught on this website.
+Spinning Babies® as an approach for comfort in pregnancy and ease in birth can be a way of seeing what is going on.
+We can take our approach for noticing fetal position as a clue to choose body balance and labor easing activities.

 Overall these techniques are so effective for so many that you might suspect rainbows and flowers.
 But there are a few situations these should not be done.
 Let’s look at the dark side for a moment.
 We will learn something important.

 When to Avoid a Technique

 With any pregnant person experiencing bleeding in pregnancy, we do not recommend doing any of the variations of the Three Sisters of BalanceSM.

 This includes earlier bleeding that has stopped.
 This is a webpage.
 Our workshops are general.
 Assessment is best done in person to avoid unfortunate, though rare, adverse events.
 Write to us, we record adverse events.